-The Telfair Museum of Art is the oldest public art museum in the South and a great place to devote a couple of hours.
-This marble-clad museum houses more than 4,500 works of art, including paintings from the Impressionist period, plaster casts of such renowned works as the Venus de Milo and period furniture left over from the Telfair family themselves.
-But it's Sylvia Shaw's famous Bird Girl statue -- which appears on the cover of John Berendt's book, Midnight in the Garden of Good and Evil, is the real highlight of the museum.
+The Telfair Academy, along with the Owens-Thomas House, and the Jepson Center for the Arts comprise the oldest public art museum in the South.
+If you're a fan of artwork from the 19th and 20th centuries (or if you just need a break from the Georgia heat), you'll want to spend a few hours perusing this mansion-turned-museum.
+Housing more than 4,500 works of art, including paintings from the Impressionist period, plaster casts of such renowned works as the Venus de Milo and period furniture left over from the Telfair family themselves, this marble-clad museum shelters a diverse array of pieces.
+But according to recent visitors, it's Sylvia Shaw Judson's famous "Bird Girl" statue, which appears on the cover of John Berendt's bestselling book, "Midnight in the Garden of Good and Evil," that's the real highlight of the museum.